thiagowfx/thiagowfx.github.io/content/posts/2022-04-23-tracking-packages-automatically-in-a-single-place.md

 <!--more-->

-There were only two requeriments:
+There were only two requirements:

 1. _one place to rule them all_: whether an app, chatbot, self-hosted software, or website, all services should be available from a single UI endpoint, for **ease of management**
 2. automatic / periodic updates: whether by polling, subscription or webhook, the service should autonomously retrieve parcel statuses; accessing each individual provider website should be a no-go